Preventable churn is hard to see, creeping around at the edges of day-to-day business and eating up revenue. It’s tricky to catch because:

 Most companies have figured out how to fight passive, or involuntary, churn due to failed credit card payments.

 Dunning tactics deployed by automated subscription management platforms can warn customers ahead of time about expiring cards, perform automatic payment retries, and send friendly automated emails along the way.
-This gently informs customers about declines and offers easy solutions, such as updating card information.
+These emails gently inform customers about looming expiration dates and card declines and offers them easy solutions to update their payment information.

 But what about the other customers who disappear, despite these efforts?
 You know your churn rate; every company should.
 Calculating how much of that churn rate is preventable, however, can be difficult.